ptgroup/stepper-motor-controller/README.md

 beam for a long time and the automatic mode isn't reacting fast enough to the changes).

+The `"Good" rate threshold` controls an internal detail of the rate-based automatic seek algorithm, namely, the minimum ratio of new rate to old rate that should be considered "acceptable" by the algorithm.
+If the ratio is less than this threshold, the algorithm will begin trying frequencies in the direction opposite to wherever it was searching before (a more detailed description of the algorithm is outside the scope of this document).
+In practice, this means that the higher the threshold, the more "picky" the algorithm is in finding a good frequency, with the possible negative effect that it will be easily confused by naturally decreasing rates over time.

 The `Algorithm switch time` controls the point at which the automatic seek algorithm should switch from a rate-based search to a polarization-based search.
 The intent of this setting is to make the algorithm more effective